 HARPSWOOD WRITES

-Ones to watch in: Supply chain innovation
+Ones to watch: Supply chain innovation

 Supply chain bosses have always had to focus on efficiency and productivity.
 Now they have another pressing priority: how to make the industry more sustainable and transparent.